The Queen Elizabeth Theatre is a performance venue in downtown Vancouver that hosts plays, concerts and other performing arts productions.

 Queen Elizabeth Theatre’s Interior

-In the theatre there are four types of sections you can sit in.
+There are four types of sections you can sit in.
 These include the orchestra which is the closest you can get to the stage.
-The mezzanine is still on the main floor but a little farther from the front.
+The mezzanine is still on the main floor but a little further from the front.
 Third, there is the dress circle which is the overhang of the balcony that can also be quite close to the stage.
 And fourth, the balcony is the higher level that is fairly far from the stage, but still with reasonably good views.

-As the theatre is pretty large, with over 2900 seats in it, sitting at the back of the balcony can make it challenging to see in detail what’s happening on stage.
-As they say though, there aren’t any really bad seats as there are no posts or other obstructions.
-Compared to some other large theatre venues around the world, balcony seats at the Queen E. are pretty good.
+As the theatre is pretty large, with over 2,900 seats in it, sitting at the back of the balcony can make it challenging to see in detail what’s happening on stage.
+As they say, though, there aren’t any really bad seats thanks to no posts or other obstructions.
+Compared to some other large theatre venues around the world, balcony seats at the Queen Elizabeth Theatre are pretty good.

 Queen Elizabeth Plaza

 Over the years the outdoor area has been home to the Downtown Farmers Market, Harvest Haus Octoberfest event and the Vancouver Christmas Market.
-None of those events happen in the plaza any more, but other events sometimes still do.
+None of those events happen in the plaza anymore.
+They now all take place at different venues.
+Other events, however, sometimes still do happen in the plaza.
 Sunset Cinema, for example, is a series of free outdoor movies that happens in the summer.
+Dance Dance Dance is another free summertime event.

 Theatre Advice